NixOS/nix/doc/manual/src/design/overview.md

 At the top is the *command line interface*, translating from invocations of Nix executables to interactions with the underlying layers.

 Below that is the *Nix language*, a [purely functional programming](https://en.m.wikipedia.org/wiki/Purely_functional_programming) language.
-It is used to compose expressions which ultimately evaluate to self-contained *build plans*, used to derive *build results* from referenced *build inputs*.
+It is used to compose expressions which ultimately evaluate to self-contained *build steps*, used to derive *build results* from referenced *build inputs*.

 ::: {.note}
 The Nix language itself does not have a notion of *packages* or *configurations*.